jonlpersson/ed-latimore/site/_posts/2022-01-12-gorilla-mind-smooth-review.md

 ---
 If there’s one thing I preach, it’s knowing how to out hustle the competition.
 That means putting in the hard work, but also recognizing when to work smarter too.
 It’s why I’m a fan of taking nootropics to boost my mental focus and productivity to get more done.

 For those early morning sprints when I needed some caffeine to jolt my mind into overdrive, I preferred [Gorilla Mind Rush](https://edlatimore.com/review-of-the-gorilla-mind-rush-is-it-effective/).
 Unfortunately, now that it’s discontinued, I stick to black coffee for my caffeine fix.
-But for those work sessions that can’t get done until later in the day or when I’m taking a break from caffeine, my go-to nootropic is Gorilla Mind Smooth.
+But for those work sessions that can’t get done until later in the day or when I’m taking a break from caffeine, [my go-to nootropic is Gorilla Mind Smooth.](https://gorillamind.com/r?id=8q1f8k){: target="_blank" rel="noopener"}

 ## How it compares to Gorilla Mind Rush